Serve in aCoupe glass

-STIR honey with rum in base of shaker until honey dissolves.
-Add lemon and orange juice, SHAKE with ice and fine strain into chilled glass.
+If using honey rather than pre-diluted honey syrup, then STIR 3 spoons of runny honey with citrus juices in base of shaker until honey dissolves.
+Add the rum, SHAKE with ice and fine strain into chilled glass.

 Adapted from a recipe in David A. Embury's 1948 Fine Art of Mixing Drinks.

 One serving of Honeysuckle Daiquiri contains 183 calories.

 More Classic/vintage cocktails

 More Hall of Fame & must know/try cocktails

 More Aperitivo/aperitif cocktails

 You must log in to your account to make a comment.

 You must be logged in to upvote or downvote a commentClick here to login